nelsonjchen/op-replay-clipper/README.md

      * <img width="316" alt="Screen Shot 2022-09-07 at 12 27 26 AM" src="https://user-images.githubusercontent.com/5363/188816174-51045496-4614-4050-b911-c4abb987c5fe.png">
    * Note: Driver camera is not required to be enabled for recording or uploading for this.
 It's easier to just hit that "Upload all" button though.
    * Note: If you do not upload the files, the replay will be slow, jerky, and the video quality will be greatly degraded.
 3. Find the starting seconds.
 The drive's timeline will have a widget below your cursor that's "segment number, local time".
 Segments are made every minute.
 So scrub it, and do a little mental arithmetic to get the starting second.
 I usually do "60 * segment number + offset" as my calculation.
-Starting seconds must be greater than 60 seconds at the moment.
    * <img width="282" alt="Screen Shot 2022-09-06 at 11 56 10 PM" src="https://user-images.githubusercontent.com/5363/188816664-6e1cd8e3-a363-4653-85da-a03332e39c13.png">
-4. Get the route ID from more info.
+4. Get the route ID from `More Info`.
 The example below would be `071ba9916a1da2fa|2022-09-04--11-15-52`.
 Note the omission of the `--1`.
 That's the segment identifier that is not needed.
    * <img width="336" alt="image" src="https://user-images.githubusercontent.com/5363/188817040-5341e1af-2176-47ad-87f3-ba0a3d88a32a.png">
 5. Get a JWT Token from https://jwt.comma.ai.
 This token will last for a year.
 It'll be a long string that starts a bit like `eyJ0eXAiOiJKV1QiLCJhb...`.
 Copy and save the whole thing.
 This token allows access to routes your Comma connect account has access to. **Keep this token private, do not share it with anyone.**
 6. Construct and run the `docker-compose` command to run with the working directory set to this repository on your machine.